What is SKU (Stock Keeping Unit)?

-An SKU Code is a unique alphanumeric string used to identify an SKU and is sometimes also called the product code, barcode, part number or MPN (Manufacturer’s Part Number).
+An SKU Code is a unique alphanumeric string used to identify a stock keeping unit and is sometimes also called the product code, barcode, part number or MPN (Manufacturer’s Part Number).

-A retailer can either choose an SKU code that is convenient for him to understand and use or, he can use the same SKU code that the supplier he bought from, had given to the product.
+A retailer can either choose an SKU code that is convenient for him to understand and use or, he can use the same code that the supplier he bought from, had given to the product.

 A barcode is the graphical representation of a number or a combination of letters and numbers.